WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 **Q -** Won't a VPN bypass the DNS and revoke my apps?

-**A -** No, I have enabled preventions in NextDNS, which is the DNS service I use.
+**A -** You shouldn't be, based on the settings used, I do not recommend using a VPN at all.
+If you do need to use a VPN, I will make a guide

 ---